itko/mousetrack/README.md

 Make sure to create a release version of the application, you enforce this by running `cmake -DCMAKE_BUILD_TYPE=RELEASE ..`.
 The debug version is not optimized and contains additional code for debugging.

+Certain modules are parallelized via OpenMP, make sure you have OpenMP available and configured correctly on your system.

 ## Running the application

 Once you configured your build directory with `cmake ..` and created all targets with `make`, you should find an executable in the `app` subdirectory called `mousetrack`.
 You have two basic modes at your disposal: